nmeylan/rust-ro/doc/notes/skills/Skills.md

 BD_LULLABY:
 - sleep chance formula

+BS_HILTBINDING:
+- increase duration of Adrenaline Rush, Power Thrust, and Weapon Perfection by 10%.
 ## Misc
 Rely on item and card script to add bonuses, compute bonus on skill use